Project case study

 The project reduces the time and effort needed to prepare realistic demo data.
 It helps make product walkthroughs more consistent, more credible and easier to repeat.

-It also shows an important product skill: identifying a repeated operational pain point and building a focused tool to remove friction.
+It also demonstrates an important product skill: identifying a repeated operational pain point and building a focused tool to remove friction.

 The value is not in exposing complex technical detail.
 The value is in recognising that demo preparation is a real workflow, and that improving that workflow can improve the quality of product conversations.